dtflaneur/nd-da/project-7/README.md

 __Question 3: *What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms? [relevant rubric item: “pick an algorithm”]*__

-I tried 4 algorithms: naive bayes, k-mean, logistic regression and svm.
-Naive bayes turned out to give best performance; it performed well in both the test set and the final set while the K-means model only performed well in the test set and failed in the final set
+I tried 5 algorithms: naive bayes, k-mean, logistic regression, svm and  random forrest.
+Naive bayes turned out to give best performance;

+But after feedback I found the precision was'nt coming moe than the required benchmark, Logistic regression gave the required reults thus I kept Logistic rregression as final algorith

 | Algorithm				| Accuracy	| Precision	| Recall	| Best Param |
 | :---------------------|-----------|-----------|-----------|-----------: |